thomasjspaul/yhz-help/content/help/pilot-gate-trade.md

   and where to get additional support.
 category: Flica & Trading
 ---
-# Pilot-to-Pilot Gate Trades

-> **Disclaimer:** This guide is meant to help pilots understand the basics of gate trading.
+**Disclaimer:** This guide is meant to help pilots understand the basics of gate trading.
 It does **not** replace a pilot’s responsibility to read and understand the contract and applicable policies.

+>

 ### Contract Reference